Joseph Folahan Odunjo: Teaching and Writing career

 Odunjo commenced his teaching career as the schoolmaster of the Catholic Training College, Ibadan from 1924 till 1927 and was later the headmaster of his alma mater, St Augustine's, Abeokuta.
 As a teacher, he formed the Federal Association of Catholic Teachers to negotiate with the Catholic missions on behalf of mission teachers.

 Odunjo was a teacher and headmaster of various Catholic Schools from the 1940s to the 1950s.
 His printed work in 1958 was one of the early written works of the language.
 He wrote several novels, plays, poems and texts in the Yoruba language.
 His published works later became a source of inspiration for future writers.
 He was an active member of the Yoruba Orthography Committees of 1966 and 1969.
 He was also affiliated with the Nigeria Union of Teachers for a number of years.

 Politics

-In 1951, he won a seat to the Western House of assembly and later became the region's first minister of Land and Labour.
+In 1951, he won a seat to the Western House of Assembly and later became the region's first minister of Land and Labour.

-He was a president of the Egbado Union.
-He was also awarded the chieftaincy title of the Asiwaju of Egbaland.
+He was a president of the Egbado Union, and also held the chieftaincy title of the Asiwaju of Egbaland.